ESPA Test (English Speaking Proficiency Assessment)

 - Requests for exemption must come from the department, not the student

 - Students who have received a Bachelor’s or Master’s Degree from a U.S. institution of higher education (including from The University of Iowa) or received a degree from a school where English is the language of instruction

 - Students who are U.S. permanent residents or U.S. citizens whose first language is not English

-You will take the ESPA in the audio classroom (17 Phillips Hall) of the Language Media Center, where your answers will be recorded.
+Your answers for the ESPA will be recorded in the audio classroom (17 Phillips Hall) of the Center for Language and Culture Learning (CLCL).
 Your performance on the test will be evaluated by two ESL faculty raters.
 When you take the ESPA test, you will be told when to come to the ESL Programs Office to check your results and find out if you have attained a passing ESPA score (50 or higher, or 45 or higher for TAs who will be teaching foreign language courses) and if you are therefore eligible to take the ELPT (English Language Performance Test).
 Students who score 50 or 55 must then sign up to take the ELPT.
 At registration for the ELPT, each examinee is given detailed instructions on how to prepare for the test.
 The ELPT is given on the day after students receive their ESPA results.
 Students who score 60 on the ESPA are not required to take the ELPT.

-Students who score 50 or 55 on the ESPA test but do not come in on the assigned day to check their results will miss the ELPT and have to wait until the next test date.
+Students who score 50 or 55 on the ESPA but do not come in on the assigned day to check their results will miss the ELPT and have to wait until the next test date.